Integrable systems, toric degenerations and Okounkov bodies: Critical points of the family

-In this section we show that under mild assumptions on the family $\X$, {the set $U_0 \subseteq X_0$ discussed in the previous section is open and dense in $X_0$. } To prove this, it is enough to show that the differential $d\pi \vert_{X_0}$ is non-zero on a non-empty Zariski-open subset; {this is the content of the following theorem, which is the main result of this section.}
+In this section we show that under mild assumptions on the family $\X$, the set of critical points of $\pi$ intersected with $X_0$ lies in the singular locus of $X_0$.
+It follows that the set $U_0 \subseteq X_0$ discussed in the previous section is open and dense in $X_0$ (Corollary \ref{cor-Uzero-open-dense}).

-\begin{Th} Fix $z \in \c$ and suppose $\X$ is smooth at general points of $X_z$.
-Then the differential $d\pi$ is not identically equal to $0$ on the smooth locus of $X_z$. \end{Th}

-Recall that for a projective subvariety $Y \subset \p^N$, the degree of $Y$ is the number of intersection points of $Y$ with a general plane of complementary dimension, i.e., if $\dim_\c(Y) = n$ and $E$ is a general plane in $\p^N$ of codimension $n$ then $\deg(Y) = \#(Y \cap E)$.
-In terms of the intersection product of algebraic cycles in $\p^N$, the degree of $Y$ is the degree of the $0$-cycle $Y \cdot E$.
-We also recall that the leading coefficient of the Hilbert polynomial $H_Y(k)$ of $Y \subset \p^N$ is $\frac{\deg(Y)}{n!}$ where $\dim_\c(Y)=n$.
-The following is well-known (cf. \cite[Chapter 3, Theorem 9.9]{Hartshorne}).